CyberTechTorres/CyberTechTorres/README.md

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

+## Disclaimer:
+Such scripts, or configuration flaws are fictional and solely for safe educational or research purposes.
+None of the code, samples, or scenarios are intended for real-world use, and my repository does not endorse or facilitate actual misuse, abuse, or harm

 ## ⚠️ Vulnerability Management Projects